erajakhtar/shared/CrowdPoint_crwdtoken_2022.md

 high-performance design is capable of processing thousands of transactions per second.

-As the number of Vogons grows past the optimal size for a consensus group, the consensus group splits into two, each taking responsibility for half of the keyspace in the blockchain.
-The Vogons with keys starting with a binary 0 go to one group, and those starting with a binary 1 go to the other group.
+As the number of Vogon grows past the optimal size for a consensus group, the consensus group splits into two, each taking responsibility for half of the keyspace in the blockchain.
+The Vogon with keys starting with a binary 0 go to one group, and those starting with a binary 1 go to the other group.